ib729/stuco/docs/ui-components.md

 Global component that shows toasts when NFC cards are tapped outside the POS page.

 **Features:**
-- Real-time SSE connection to tap stream
+- Real-time WebSocket connection to tap stream
 - Toast notifications with Sonner
 - "Go to POS" action button
 - Auto-navigation with student pre-selection